-1. ENGLAND - East Coast - Depths. - Two reduced depths in the Lower Hope and Gravesend Reach of the River Thames.
-Both in excess of 6+m.
+1. ENGLAND – East Coast – Depths. – 5 reductions of depth in Sea Reach of the River Thames; these are off Hole Haven Point.

 Lights and shapes as required by Collision Regulations will be exhibited and a listening watch on VHF Channel 71 will be maintained throughout.

 4. PORT OF GREAT YARMOUTH – Quay Inspection Surveys 26th – 28th April 2021 – survey work will be undertaken by BAM Nuttall on quay piling within Great Yarmouth River Port from Monday 26th April 2021 until Wednesday 28th April 2021.
 The survey vessel (callsign ‘BAM Safety Boat’) will monitor VHF Ch12.
 The survey will be focused on Berth 21 (South Quay), Berth 22 (Above Haven Bridge), and Berth 62 (Brush Bend).
 Survey will also be undertaken on the River Bure (Broads Authority Harbour Area).
 Mariners are requested to pass the survey vessel at slow speed, giving plenty of clearance.
 For further information please contact Great Yarmouth LPS on VHF Ch 12 (Callsign ‘Yarmouth Radio’) or Telephone 01493 335511.

 5. Port of Wells is dredging

 6. London Array Wind Farm – exclusion zones – Work planned for period 26/04/2021 to 2/05/2021